-The VP of Christian Life maintains a collection of resources, including Bible studies and devotions.
+The Christian Life VP maintains a collection of resources, including Bible studies and devotions.
 You can receive a copy of the complete list upon request.
-(See my contact information below.)
 Lists for the topics of Christian Life and Mite Box can be found at the links below.
 The committee is able to lend DVD/Workbook Bible studies by Donna Pyle: Peter: From Fisherman to Fisher of Men (a study on the life of Peter), Your Strong Suit Bible Study on God’s Armor (Ephesians 6:10–18), and Overflowing Abundance: A Bible Study on Jesus Feeding the Five Thousand (Matthew 14:13–21).

 Mustard Seed Devotions